-Transcript: Trump's Address On Border Security And Democrats' Response
+Transcript: Trump's Address On Border Security And Democratic Response

 In a prime-time address from the Oval Office, President Trump argued there is a "crisis of the heart" when it comes to border security.
 He pressed Congress yet again to pass $5.7 billion for the U.S.-Mexico border, a demand Democrats have refused.